Unified theory of the photovoltaic Hall effect by field- and light-induced Berry curvatures: Field-induced Berry curvature

-which describes the correction $\Delta\xxi_{nm} = C_{nm}\Ee_0$ for the Berry connection matrix. $D^aO_{nm} = \partial^aO_{nm}-\i(\xi_{nn}-\xi_{mm})O_{nm}$ is a generalized \cite{Aversa1995} or covariant \cite{Fregoso2018} derivative.
-Among the Berry connection and curvature polarizabilities, intraband components ($n = m$) were first recognized in the theory of nonlinear transport \cite{Gao2014,Liu2021,Liu2022}.
-Equations \eqref{eq:Pinm_1} and \eqref{eq:Cnm_1} extend these concepts to interband ($n\neq m$) components.
-Although we presented equations for a non-degenerate case, systems with degenerate bands can be treated similarly by appropriately choosing the bases \cite{joint}.
+{which can be nonzero even in centrosymmetric materials.} Although we presented equations for a non-degenerate case, systems with degenerate bands can be treated similarly by appropriately choosing the bases {(see Appendix \ref{sec:SVD})}. {A more general expression applicable to any choice of bases is given by Eq. \eqref{eq:Jinjdip_2} in Appendix \ref{sec:J2}.}

-As a simple example, the massive Dirac electron system shown in Fig. \ref{fig:FI-BC}(a) was considered.
+As a simple example, {we consider a} massive Dirac electron system shown in Fig. \ref{fig:FI-BC}(a).
 The dispersion relation is given by $\epsilon_{1,2} = \pm\Lambda$, where $\Lambda = \sqrt{\Delta^2+\hbar^2v^2k^2}$.
 We set $2\Delta = 2.3$ eV and $v = 1\times10^6$ m/s, considering a lead halide perovskite \cite{Volosniev2023}.
 This group of materials is expected to be useful in spintronics \cite{Lu2024}.
 The field-induced Berry curvature takes the form of $\Delta\Ww_{12} = (e\hbar^4v^4/2\Lambda^5)\kk\times\Ee_0$ \cite{Liu2022}.
 Figure \ref{fig:FI-BC}(b) illustrates the $z$ component of $\Delta\Ww_{12}$ on the $k_z = 0$ plane, assuming a bias field in the $x$ direction.
 A sign change occurs across the horizontal axis, generating a photocurrent in the $y$ direction following Eq. \eqref{eq:Jinjdip_1}.

 A semiconductor GaAs exhibits a unique behavior despite its prototypical appearance.
 Figure \ref{fig:FI-BC}(c) shows the band structure approximated using a first-order Kane model.
 The conduction (CB), heavy-hole (HH), light-hole (LH), and split-off bands were labeled 1 to 4, respectively.
 We calculated the field-induced Berry curvature near the $\Gamma$ point using the $\kk\cdot\pp$ perturbation method.
 While $\Delta\Ww_{14}\propto e\Ee_0\times\kk$ exhibits a structure similar to that of a massive Dirac system, $\Delta\Ww_{12} = -\Delta\Ww_{13} = (3e/2\Eg k^4)\Ee_0\times\kk$ diverges at the zone center, as shown in Fig. \ref{fig:FI-BC}(d).
 This divergence originates from a strong mixing of energetically close HH and LH bands under $\Ee_0$, enforced by degeneracy at the $\Gamma$ point.
 Notably, this degeneracy entails monopole charges $Q = \pm3$ in the momentum space, which serves as a source of the Berry curvature through $\nabla_{\kk}\cdot\Ww_n = 2\pi\delta(\kk)Q$ for $n = 2,3$ \cite{Murakami2003}.
 The sign of $Q$ depends on the helicity of electrons associated with the total angular momentum $j = 3/2$.
 As such, the valence band in GaAs intrinsically bears a topological character, which is hidden in thermal equilibrium owing to the cancellation of the Berry curvature by equally occupied electronic states.
 The divergence of $\Delta\Ww_{12}$ and $\Delta\Ww_{13}$ can be considered as an expression of such a nontrivial topology at the top of the valence band under a bias electric field.
 We demonstrate later that this divergence can be observed through the resonant enhancement of the field-induced CPGE.
 A previous study on semiconductors proposed a similar mechanism for the photovoltaic Hall effect \cite{Dai2007}.
 However, the existence of a Fermi surface was required, whereas our $\Jj_{\mathrm{inj,dip}}$ appears irrespective of carrier doping.